-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations f. mitigation and management measures that will be undertaken if the QDLs are exceeded, as specified in Condition E27; g. mitigation measures to minimise potential adverse impacts and responses to actual impacts with regard to the NRAR's Guidelines for Controlled Activities on Waterfront Land; h. an assessment of risk to life caused by formation failure in extreme flood events, including management measures to mitigate this risk; and i. an assessment of aquaplaning risks where the CSSI produces additional inundation of highways or sealed roads with a speed limit of 80km/h or greater.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 events, including management measures to mitigate this risk; and i. an assessment of aquaplaning risks where the CSSI produces additional inundation of highways or sealed roads with a speed limit of 80km/h or greater.
 Where an aquaplaning risk is attributable to the CSSI, undertake infrastructure changes to remove the additional inundation or to introduce risk mitigation measures to manage this risk.
 The flood model and results must be independently peer-reviewed in accordance with Condition E29 and be submitted to the Planning Secretary for information at least one month prior to the commencement of construction of permanent works that may impact on flooding.
 Note: Components of the SPIR hydrology technical report that are still relevant to the final design of the CSSI may be reused to prepare the Flood Design Verification Report where they meet the requirements of Condition E28 and Appendix A E29 Independent Peer Review The Flood Design Verification Report (including the flood model upon which it is based) must be reviewed and endorsed by a suitably qualified and experienced hydrologist who has extensive experience in flood modelling including with the hydrological and hydraulic software used for the model.
-This hydrologist must be independent of the Proponent and the organisation(s) who prepared the flood model, having regard to the Department's Post Approval Guidance for Infrastructure Projects: Seeking Approval from the Department for the Appointment of Independent Experts (DPIE, 2020).
-The review must: ARTC appointed BMT as an External Independent Peer Reviewer of the FDVR.
+This hydrologist must be independent of the Proponent and the organisation(s) who prepared the flood model, having regard to the Department's Post Approval Guidance for Infrastructure ARTC appointed BMT as an External Independent Peer Reviewer of the FDVR.
 The Independent Peer Review is contained in Appendix I of the FDVR.
-IRDJV have completed all sensitivity tests recommended by the Peer Reviewers and a document providing the results of the sensitivity tests and a full response to the review comments is also included in Appendix I. The results show that the design performs as intended and within reasonable tolerances when key parameters such as Compliant
+IRDJV have completed all sensitivity tests recommended by the Peer Reviewers and a document providing the results of the sensitivity tests and a full response to the review comments is also included in Appendix I. The results show that the design performs as intended and within reasonable tolerances when key parameters such as structure blockage and hydraulic roughness are varied.
+As part of Narrabri Shire Council's review of this report, Council's flood consultant also undertook a review of the flood models.
+This review raised similar queries to BMT's Compliant